 Stanislav Lakoba

-Stanislav Lakoba was born on 23 February 1953 in Sukhum, the capital of Abkhazia.
-He is partially Afro-Abkhazian through a paternal great-grandfather from Pichori.
-He graduated from the History faculty of the Sukhum State Pedagogical Institute.
+Born on 23 February 1953 in Sukhum, the capital of Abkhazia, Lakoba was partially Afro-Abkhazian through a paternal great-grandfather from Pichori.
+He graduated from the Faculty of History of the Sukhum State Pedagogical Institute.

-Lakoba was the author of the 1989 Lykhny declaration.
-During the 1992-1993 war with Georgia Lakoba was a member of the Abkhazian Supreme Soviet.
-From 1993 to 1994 he served as First Deputy Chairman of the Supreme Council and from 1994 to 1996 as the First Deputy Speaker of the Supreme Soviet.
+He was the author of the 1989 Lykhny Declaration.
+During the 1992–1993 war with Georgia, Lakoba served as a member of the Abkhazian Supreme Soviet.
+From 1993 to 1994 he was First Deputy Chairman of the Supreme Council, and from 1994 to 1996 he served as First Deputy Speaker of the Supreme Soviet.

-During the October 1999 Presidential election Stanislav Lakoba published the controversial Выборы по Хичкоку - Hitchcock's election - an article in which he criticised the fact that in the election incumbent president Vladislav Ardzinba ran unopposed.
+During the October 1999 presidential election, Lakoba published the controversial article Выборы по Хичкоку (Hitchcock’s Election), in which he criticised the fact that incumbent President Vladislav Ardzinba ran unopposed.

-From 2000 onwards Lakoba became first Acting Professor and then Professor in Archeology, Ethnology and History at the Abkhazian State University.
-From 2000 to 2004 he was a Visiting Professor at the Hokkaido University Center for Slavic Studies.
+From 2000 onwards, Lakoba became first Acting Professor and later Professor of Archaeology, Ethnology, and History at the Abkhazian State University.
+Between 2000 and 2004 he was a Visiting Professor at the Hokkaido University Centre for Slavic Studies.

-Stanislav Lakoba is a member of the socio-political movement Amtsakhara.
-In the run-up to the 3 October 2004 Presidential election, Amtsakhara decided to enter into an alliance with fellow opposition party United Abkhazia.
-On 20 June, the two movements announced that they would nominate United Abkhazia's Sergei Bagapsh for the post of President and Lakoba for the post of Vice President.
+Lakoba was a member of the socio-political movement Amtsakhara.
+In the run-up to the 3 October 2004 presidential election, Amtsakhara entered into an alliance with the opposition party United Abkhazia.
+On 20 June, the two movements announced that they would nominate United Abkhazia’s Sergei Bagapsh for President and Lakoba for Vice President.

-Bagapsh and Lakoba narrowly won in the first round with just 50.08% of the votes, but this was hotly contested by supporters of Raul Khajimba.
-The resulting stand-off lasted until on 5 December Bagapsh and Khajimba struck a deal in which the pair would run on a combined ticket in a new election.
+Bagapsh and Lakoba narrowly won in the first round with 50.08% of the vote, but the result was contested by supporters of Raul Khajimba.
+The ensuing political stand-off continued until 5 December, when Bagapsh and Khajimba reached an agreement to run on a joint ticket in a new election.

-The deal between Bagapsh and Khajimba meant that Lakoba would no longer become Vice President.
-Instead, after the new election on 12 January 2005, Lakoba was appointed Secretary of the Security Council on 17 February.
+As part of this arrangement, Lakoba did not assume the vice-presidency.
+Following the new election on 12 January 2005, he was instead appointed Secretary of the Security Council on 17 February.

-When Khajimba resigned as Vice President on 28 May 2009 he declared that within the government he had received most support by Lakoba.
-On 18 August Lakoba himself handed his resignation over the Abkhazian citizenship crisis, which was ratified on 25 August by President Bagapsh.
-On 17 September Lakoba's deputy in the Security Council Aleksandr Voinskiy was appointed to temporarily succeed him.
+When Khajimba resigned as Vice President on 28 May 2009, he stated that Lakoba had been his strongest supporter within the government.
+However, on 18 August 2009, Lakoba tendered his own resignation over the Abkhazian citizenship crisis, which was ratified on 25 August by President Bagapsh.
+On 17 September, his deputy, Aleksandr Voinskiy, was appointed Acting Secretary of the Security Council.

-In an interview with Caucasian Knot on 3 September Lakoba stated that he would not participate in the December 2009 presidential election and he called absurd the notion that he would join the opposition.
-Nevertheless, in an interview with the newspaper Nuzhnaya on 17 November, Lakoba stated that as a private citizen he supported Khajimba's candidacy and he praised his work in the Security Council.
+In an interview with Caucasian Knot on 3 September 2009, Lakoba stated that he would not participate in the December presidential election and called “absurd” the notion that he would join the opposition.
+Nevertheless, in a Nuzhnaya interview on 17 November, he expressed private support for Khajimba’s candidacy and praised his previous work in the Security Council.

 + Thirty years of "guilt" (1877-1907), by Stanislav Lakoba